HudsonHishere/KillaScript-nukerbot/README.md

 - send spam messages
 - create private admin roles for you and friends

-more features may come soon!
+more features MAY come soon!
 Enjoy ;)

-(Unfortunatley, pyinstaller is extremeley gay so i can't turn this into an exe.
-Biggest sad :(. )